 Rainforest Ecosystem

-Rainforests are the most complex and species-rich ecosystem on the Earth.
+Rainforests are the most complex and species-rich ecosystem on Earth.

 But what is rainforest ecosystem?